ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 Pick the tag for one company.
 I chose facebook as my target.
 Any company is fine but FB has proper number questions and cover most of data structures.
 200 questions isn't something big number to finish.

 Try to eliminate the questions by data structure instead by difficulty.
 It will help you build the feeling to guess possible solution for the question.
-In my experience when you finish 3~5
+In my experience when you finish 3~5 questions in one data structure you will know how to build the basement to solve the problem.

 ## Sklearn API
 ## DS question